A 2020 mixtape

 Wilma Archer is an English producer.
 A Western Circular is his third studio album.
 MF DOOM was a renowned rapper and producer known for his lyrical prowess, super-villain alter-egos, and gladiator mask.

 RIP MF DOOM.
-Thank you for so many years of inspiration.
+Thank you for all the years of art and inspiration.

 BEST INTEREST by Tyler, The Creator— Single.

 BEST INTEREST was produced during the IGOR recording sessions and released separately from the 2019 album.
-The song follows the same themes as IGOR and samples Bless You With My Love by Heaven Sent & Ecstasy.
+The song follows the same themes as IGOR.
+It samples Bless You With My Love by Heaven Sent & Ecstasy.

 No Idea by Don Toliver — HEAVEN OR HELL.